iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 I am a highly logical, independent, and analytical thinker who thrives on efficiency, mastery, and long-term strategic planning.
 I prioritize intellectual depth, structured decision-making, and meritocracy, constantly questioning inefficiencies and challenging conventional norms.
 My approach to life is rooted in objective reasoning, personal responsibility, and continuous self-improvement.
 I value precision in communication, deep analysis over superficial understanding, and rationality over emotion in decision-making.
 My mindset is driven by a commitment to excellence, strategic thinking, and optimizing every aspect of life to achieve peak performance.

-I am constantly in search of following jobs: Back end software engineer Full Stack software developer,
+I am constantly in search of following jobs: Back end software engineer, Full Stack software developer,
 Front-End software developer,
 Firmware Engineer,